nkrusch/recontext/notes/dig.md

 The generator creates relations about polynomials, disjunctions, flat arrays, or nested arrays.
 DIG uses concepts and tools from mathematical fields (linear algebra, geometry, formal methods, etc.) to improve dynamic analysis [@nguyen2014].
+Different techniques are used to generate invariants, depending on the invariant kind [@nguyen2014].

 DIG uses **_parameterized templates_** [@nguyen2014].
 - Computes the unknown coefficients in the templates directly from trace.
 - Resulting invariants are precise over the input traces.

 Inference is based on a **subset of traces** [@nguyen2014].
-- Since an invariant holds for any set of traces, it is likely that we can find that same invariant using a smaller subset of the available traces.
+- Since an invariant holds for all traces, cab likely find that same invariant using a subset of traces.

-**Different techniques** are used to generate invariants, depending on the invariant kind [@nguyen2014].
-- Trace data is treated as points in Euclidean space and DIG computes geometric shapes enclosing the points.
+- Trace data is treated as points in Euclidean space, DIG computes  geometric shapes enclosing the points.

 **Polynomial equality relations**
 - Viewed as unbounded geometric shapes (lines, planes, etc.)